ENGLISH | > CASTELLANO

 Channel 01 received a Grant for the modernisation and digital innovation of the visual arts sector in 2020

-Channel 01 was selected to participate in the 2021 edition of the international biennial Bienalsur
+Channel 01 was selected to participate in the international biennial Bienalsur

 Gustavo Romano